UK widens English lockdowns as COVID variant surges

-Case numbers have risen sharply in Britain in the last two weeks and Prime Minister Boris Johnson was forced to cancel an easing of the rules over Christmas after a new strain that is up to 70% more transmissible than the original was discovered.
+Case numbers have risen sharply in Britain in the last two weeks, driven in part by a new strain that is up to 70% more transmissible than the original.

 The government, which reported another 981 deaths from the virus in the last 24 hours, said three quarters of England’s population would be in the top tier of restrictions from 0001 on Thursday, covering 44.1 million people.

+“We must face the reality that the sheer pace of the spread of this new variant requires us now to take even tougher action in some areas,” Johnson told a news conference.

+He urged people to stay at home on Thursday night and avoid any public New Year’s Eve celebrations.

-Education Secretary Gavin Williamson said secondary schools would delay and stagger their reopening after Christmas to enable testing to be implemented, while some primary schools in the worst hit areas will not open to all pupils.
+The government also said secondary schools would delay and stagger their reopening after Christmas to enable testing to be implemented, while some primary schools in the worst-hit areas will not open to all pupils.

-“The NHS (health service) is under very significant pressure,” Health Secretary Matt Hancock told lawmakers.
+Britain has suffered one of the highest death tolls in Europe and the deepest economic contraction from the pandemic, spending much of 2020 in varying levels of lockdown to prevent its hospitals from being overwhelmed.

+In Scotland, large areas are under tough lockdowns where pubs, restaurants and cafes must close, while schools will open later than expected.
+Northern Ireland and Wales have their own similar, tough restrictions.

 London and surrounding areas were put into the newly created Tier 4 on Dec.
 19. The Midlands, the north east, parts of the north west and parts of the south west will join them on Thursday.

-Britain has suffered one of the highest death tolls in Europe and the deepest economic contraction from the pandemic.

-Reporting by Paul Sandle and Kate Holton; editing by Guy Faulconbridge and Jonathan Oatis
+Reporting by Paul Sandle and Kate Holton; editing by Guy Faulconbridge and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.